ellaism/ellaism.org/_docs/mining.md

 ### Pools that Donate to Community Fund

+*The current status of Community Fund is unknown.
+Please be aware that because of some signers being inactive, the fund might be frozen.*

 Pools below donate their mining fees to the Community Fund.

 * [Ella Minerpool](http://ella.minerpool.net) (50% of 1% mining fees)